uniment/MethodChains.jl/README.md

           end)))
 ```

 Pretty simple, neh? `it` is a keyword *defined only locally inside the chain*, and on every step it takes on a new value.
-If an expression has `it` in it, then it's simply executed and the result overwrites `it`; otherwise it's assumed that it's a function, which is called on `it`.
+If an expression in the chain has `it` in it, then it's simply executed and the result overwrites `it`; otherwise it's assumed that it evaluates to a function, which is called on `it` (and again, the result is assigned to `it`).

 These two do the same thing: